NeoxaChain/Neoxa/contrib/devtools/README.md

 symbol-check.py
 ===============

-A script to check that the (Linux) executables produced by gitian only contain allowed gcc, glibc and libstdc++ version symbols.
+A script to check that the (Linux) executables produced by Gitian only contain allowed gcc, glibc and libstdc++ version symbols.
 This makes sure they are still compatible with the minimum supported Linux distribution versions.

-Example usage after a gitian build:
+Example usage after a Gitian build:

     find ../gitian-builder/build -type f -executable | xargs python contrib/devtools/symbol-check.py